dzhelezov/ipfs-crawler/README.md

 By averaging the maximal common length prefix of peers ID with random key shots, one can ballpark (up to say 2x) the network size.
 Counting the connections gives a more accurate estimate but it takes around 20-30 minutes to saturate.

+Some basic R data analysis is present in `logs-analysis.R`

 ## License

 Authored by raulk.
 Dual-licensed under MIT and ASLv2, by way of the [Permissive License Stack](https://protocol.ai/blog/announcing-the-permissive-license-stack/).